kalekundert/bind_dna/notebook/20191216_optimize_mrna_transcription/optimize_mrna_transcription.rst

 Optimize mRNA transcription
 ***************************

-The mRNA in the 2019/12/9 "ligate linker-N" experiment of :expt:`20191209_optimize_linker_n_ligation` looked noticeably degraded.
+The mRNA in the 2019/12/9 experiment of :expt:`20191209_ligate_linker_n_via_naimudden2016` looked noticeably degraded.
 There are a few reasons why this may have happened:

 - Too much RNase (leftover from miniprep) in template DNA.
 I could test for this by doing a side-by-side comparison between the template I used this time